drivechain-project/docs/bip2-blind-merged-mining.md

 * [3] http://www.truthcoin.info/blog/blind-merged-mining/#handling-reorganizations

 Note: The two chains (main, and side) cooperate to achieve this mutual goal.
-While the mainchain enforces the rules described here, each sidechain enforces its own rules.
+While the mainchain enforces the new rules described here, each sidechain enforces its own rules (not described here).
 However, we plan on each sidechain using two rules in particular: first, the sidechain [a] knows exactly where to look for these hashes (and, therefore, will always be able to find one unique has per mainchain block) and the sidechain also [b] accepts this hash as being equal to "a prevBlockHash which meets the [side]chain's difficulty target".
 Second, the sidechain [a] knows exactly where to look for the blockMod, and [b] requires the [mainchain-sourced] given blockMod to actually equal the [sidechain-sourced] modulus of their sidechain.

 ### New Validation Rules